J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 J M ENGR 4250 Material Selection in Engineering Design: 3 semester hours

-Prerequisites: Senior standing.
+Prerequisites: J M ENGR 3250 and Mechanical Engineering major.
 Analysis of the scientific bases of material behavior in the light of research contributions of the last 20 years.
 Development of a rational approach to the selection of materials to meet a wide range of design requirements for conventional and advanced applications.
 Although emphasis will be placed on mechanical properties, other properties of interest in design will be discussed, e.g., acoustical, optical and thermal.

 J M ENGR 4310 Control Systems I: 3 semester hours

 Same as J E ENGR 4410.
 Prerequisites: J E MATH 3170, J E ENGR 2300.
 Introduction to automatic control concepts.
 Block diagram representation of single and multi-loop systems.
 Multi-input and multi-output systems.
 Control system components.
 Transient and steady-state performance; stability analysis; Routh, Nyquist, Bode, and root locus diagrams.
 Compensation using lead, lag, and lead-lag networks.
 Synthesis by Bode plot plots and root-locus diagrams.
 Introduction to state-variable techniques, state transition matrix, state-variable feedback.